-Pets are a lot like children.
-Look at their similarities: they’re cute, loving, playful, attention-craving, and they can’t wait for you to get home.
-They also poop, pee, whine, ignore your commands, and break stuff.
-(Hey, it’s not all lovey-dovey.)
+Some people consider pets to be a lot like children.
+They’re cute, loving, playful, attention-craving, and they can’t wait for you to get home.
+They also poop, pee, whine, ignore your commands and break stuff.
+(Hey, it’s not all lovey-dovey!)

-Like children, pets rely upon you to support them, which can get expensive — especially if you buy your supplies at that big-box PetStore.
-Add to that veterinary bills, grooming, licenses, cleanup and repairs caused by pet damage, not to mention the cost of the pet itself… ouch.
+Like children, pets rely upon you to support them, which can get expensive.
+Add to that veterinary bills, grooming, licenses, cleanup, and repairs caused by pet damage, not to mention the cost of the pet itself… ouch.

 Here’s another way to look at it.
 Pets do not pay taxes, so why should the government provide tax incentives to the owners of these adorable freeloaders?
 Ahhhh, now do you see?
 Makes sense, huh?